vryy/4C/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Follow well established standards for performing research as defined in [The European Code of Conduct for Research Integrity – Revised Edition 2023](http://www.doi.org/10.26356/ECOC)

 Examples of unacceptable behavior include: